The Bible repeatedly teaches that “God is able” — able to save, heal, deliver, and fulfill every promise He has made to His people.

 Is your vision for God’s plans in your life weak? strong?
 Wherever your level of expectation is, be assured that God is “able to do immeasurably more” than the highest vision you can ask or imagine.
 Case in point: I began this website in 2004 to help spread God’s Word.
 I recall how thrilled I was the first month that 400 visitors came to the website to study God’s Word.
-Back then I had no idea that God’s plan was not 400 visitors a month, but more than 55,000 a month [2023 edit].
+Back then I had no idea that God’s plan was not 400 visitors a month, but currently more than 1,000 visitors each day [2025 edit].
 And He has brought that to pass in recent years.
 How?
 I’m just an older man (retired pastor) and not very tech-savvy on web design, etc. But God is able to do exceedingly more than our natural skills can accomplish.
 He can take our limited talents and small vision and do what He desires to do in us and through us.

 My point — and more importantly, God's point in the verse above — is that He is entirely capable of accomplishing things far beyond our limited vision and our humble attempts to serve Him.
 Let's see some biblical examples.